Maisy-ML/nasr-service-model/draft-chen-nasr-service-model-00.md

 ### Trusted Path Provision

-ISPs can provide secure routing service by selecting a trusted path for users, including choosing trusted routers that can provide the security services required by the user;
+ISPs can provide secure forwarding service by selecting a trusted path for users, including choosing trusted routers that can provide the security services required by the user;

 The trusted path provision includes but is not limited to the following parameters.

-Node Type: NFV or Hardware, this field is used to identify whether the node is of hardware type or virtualization software type.
+Node Type: NFV or Hardware, this field is used to identify whether the node is of hardware type or virtualization software type, different node type have different security configurations.

-Node Security Configuration: the node's basic security configuration baseline possessed by the router itself, include security hardening, attack perception and so on.
+Node Security Configuration: the node's basic security configuration baseline possessed by the node(such as router) itself, include security hardening, attack perception and so on.

 L2/L3 Security Feature: used to identify whether to enable authentication and encryption on L2 or L3.
 L2 authentication can based on the device's MAC address and encryption can use MACsec; L3 can provide end-to-end authentication and encryption, such as VPN.